Photos of the Waves' 12-7 victory over Air Force at Raleigh Runnels Memorial Pool.

 He also led the Waves to a third-place NCAA finish in 1991, fourth place in 1989 and fifth place in 1987, 1990 and 1992.

-In the midst of a rebuilding project, Schroeder has led the Waves to back-to-back 11-win seasons these past two years.
-The Waves finished sixth at the MPSF Tournament in 2014.
+In the midst of a rebuilding project, Schroeder has led the Waves to back-to-back-to-back 11-win seasons these past three years.
+The Waves won the inaugural GCC Championship in 2016.

 Schroeder stepped down from his position as Pepperdine's head coach to join the U.S. National Team after the 2005 season.
 While he still contributed to the Waves' program over the years, he agreed to return as a volunteer assistant in 2012 before taking over as head coach again in 2013.